varnishcache/varnish-cache/doc/sphinx/phk/firstdesign.rst

 which in essence consisted of Anders Berg cursing Squid for a couple of hours.

-(Originally the meeting was scheduled for jan 24th but a SAS pilot strike put an end to that.)
+(Originally the meeting was scheduled for Jan 24th but a SAS pilot strike put an end to that.)

 To be honest I knew very little about web-traffic, my own homepage